Kaderde/teched2025-msad/exercises/ex1/ex1.1/README.md

 * **Compliance Risk:** Violates OWASP Top 10 A01:Broken Access Control and the principle of least privilege.
 * **Security Risk:** Support users could alter other agents' work, close tickets improperly, or delete evidence:

+### Objective:
+The objective of this exercise is to identify and remediate vulnerabilities that allow support users to perform actions reserved for other support users.
+By enforcing strict access controls, we will ensure that only authorized users can perform sensitive operations, thereby reinforcing business logic and mitigating security risks.

 ## 🚨 2.
 Vulnerable Code :

 **File**: `db/schema.cds`